 Good Content Keeps Giving

-We see this when it comes to story pins.
-In most countries, you can’t add a link to a story pin.
+We see this when it comes to idea pins.
+In most countries, you can’t add a link to an idea pin.

 Good content keeps on giving.